Note: This review was first published on 13 June 2021.

 Intel’s struggles in the refinement of its chip-manufacturing process have been well documented Repeated manufacturing problems in recent years have delayed its ability to shrink its chips through several different sizes of process node, eroding its technological lead.
 This has allowed rivals, chiefly AMD, to leapfrog Intel in both the consumer desktop and mobile processor space.

 That brings us to the ASUS TUF Dash F15, which is one of the first gaming notebook to come with the Intel 11th Gen Core i7-11370H, a Tiger Lake-based H-series processor.
+This means it's not a low-powered processor that's normally found in thin and light notebooks and it's made for content creators and gamers.
+This 35W TDP quad-core mobile processor packs a punch with a high base clock frequency of 3.3GHz and it can max with a 4.8GHz turbo frequency.
 It’s also the first gaming notebook to come with NVIDIA’s newest RTX 30-Series mobile GPU, the choice of either a GeForce RTX 3070 or the newer but entry-level GeForce RTX 3050 Ti (with a 60W rated TGP).
 Having these high-end parts is interesting, because it uplifts the TUF brand into a whole new category.
-For once in recent years, ASUS have a non-ROG branded 15-inch gaming notebook in its line-up that can aim to be powerful, slim and lightweight.
+For once in recent years, ASUS has a non-ROG branded 15-inch gaming notebook in its line-up that can aim to be powerful, slim and lightweight.

 For me personally, I’ve always found that the older TUF notebooks tend to look garish in comparison to the sleeker models from ROG.
 One could say that “you pay for what you get”, but apart from components and materials where the costs are tangible, there’s simply no excuse to terrible designs.
 Even entry-level products can look good and classy.
 With the TUF Dash F15 (let’s just call it the TUF F15 henceforth) however, ASUS have opted for a complete revamp that gives its new chassis design a more refined look than last year’s TUF A15 gaming notebook.
 The TUF F15 has a slimmer and more confident look than its predecessors ever had.
 In fact, it reminds me a lot of the older ROG Zephyrus series of notebooks.
 The lid is gunmetal grey with a nice and polished feel to it, while the inside is black and made from an all-plastic mould.